 Tips for Preventing Murine Typhus

-If you live in an area susceptible to murine typhus, there are several steps that you can take to reduce the chance of developing an infection.
+If you live in an area susceptible to murine typhus, the following steps may reduce the chance of an infection.

 - Keep yards tidy and free of items that might hide rats or other animals.
 Remove brush and firewood and cut long grass.